 What I can get behind is the idea of embracing all the parts of ourselves that make us US.
 For some, that might be cellulite.
 For others, that might be thicker thighs or oily skin.
 Instead of using the term flaws to dictate how we look at the parts of our bodies, I think it’s time to just start being OK with and loving every single inch.
 It’s one thing to want to be strong and healthy but never ever ever let that be confused with wanting to look a certain way or fit into someone’s standards.

 And that is what this week is about.
-So, check back tomorrow, drop a comment below or join me in celebrating every inch of yourself with #laurenelycebody on social media.
+Check all of the posts here!
 Time to open up, share our love for US and empower other women to do the same!